Introduction on split() Function in Java

 public String[] split(String regex, int limit)

-- limit = 0: If the limit is set as equal to 0, the resulting array has any number of length, but the empty string will be discarded, and this limit is functional as many times as possible.
+- limit = 0: If the limit is set as equal to 0, the resulting array has any number of lengths, but the empty string will be discarded, and this limit is functional as many times as possible.

 This parameter’s return value will be an array of string objects by splitting the given string accords to the limit parameter.
 The PatternSyntacException will occur if the given regular expression syntax is invalid while executing the code.
-Let’s see the example program for the split() method on string with the limit parameter.
+Let’s see the example program for the split() method on a string with the limit parameter.

 Example #4